December 1954 Popular Electronics

-I figured it would be worth investing in some copies of other electronics-related magazines.
-People old
+I figured it would be worth investing in some copies of other electronics-related

-A couple batches of Popular Electronics magazines came up for auction on eBay a week or so ago, and I managed
+of Popular Electronics magazines came up for auction on eBay back in the

-editions from early 1955.
-Then others stretched into the early 1960s.
+editions from early 1955 and others stretched into the early 1960s.
+This is the

-equipment, audio amplifiers, model train control, basic electronics lessons, and useful charts and
+amplifiers, model train control, basic electronics lessons, and useful charts and

 Emergency Radio Truck Covers Detroit Area